Flat whites and lattes: two delicious espresso beverages that have been enjoyed for a long time, yet remain often confused for one another.

 If you opt for a non-dairy alternative such as almond or oat milk, you'll have fewer calories per serving.

-Another factor that determines how many calories are in your chosen beverage is whether or not it includes any added sugars or syrups.
+Another factor that determines the calorie count of your chosen beverage is whether it contains any added sugars or syrups.

-There are a lot of options when it comes to sweetening your coffee at home or at your local coffee shop.
+There are numerous options available for sweetening your coffee at home or at your local coffee shop.

-Generally speaking, though, a latte will have a few more calories than a flat white because of its larger size and quantity of milk.
+Generally speaking, though, a latte will have a few more calories than a flat white due to its larger size and higher milk quantity.

 Which is better?
 A flat white or a latte?